ovandongen/moergo-layer-viz/README.md

    xattr -cr /Applications/MoergoLayerViz.app
    ```

 4. Open the app.
-On first launch it shows an **Accessibility required** dialog — click **Open Settings** (or go to **System Settings → Privacy & Security → Accessibility**) and enable **Moergo Layer Viz**.
-Quit and re-launch.

-> macOS 26+ doesn't always persist the Accessibility grant across system upgrades for ad-hoc-signed apps.
-If the overlay stops following layers after a major OS update, remove the stale entry under Accessibility and grant it again.
-For a setup where the grant survives upgrades, build from source with a self-signed Keychain cert — see [macOS development build](#macos-development-build).
+No additional permissions are required — v2.0 uses Carbon `RegisterEventHotKey` for the global show/hide hotkey, which is prompt-free, and reads layer state over Raw HID, which doesn't trigger Input Monitoring.

 ### Linux

-Linux works **only with a board running Raw HID firmware** (see [Firmware support](#firmware-support)).
-Without it, the OS-keyboard-hook fallback that powers the F-key signal-macro path can't be used: Wayland blocks process-global key capture by design, and the X11 / libinput workarounds need a daemon plus elevated permissions that this app doesn't ship.
-The global show/hide hotkey (F12 by default) is unavailable on Linux for the same reason and is hidden from Settings.
+The Linux build supports boards running Raw HID firmware (see [Firmware support](#firmware-support)).
+Stock-firmware boards can't be tracked on any platform in v2.0 — see the v1.x callout above.
+The global show/hide hotkey (F12 by default) is unavailable on Linux: Wayland blocks process-global key capture by design, and the X11 / libinput workarounds need a daemon plus elevated permissions that this app doesn't ship.
+The hotkey row is hidden from Settings on Linux for that reason.

 1. Download `MoergoLayerViz-<version>-linux-x64.tar.gz` from [Releases](../../releases/latest) and extract: